 Once it’s activated, you can begin the configuration.
 Please refer to the section below to learn more.

-Next, return to the Gmail Settings page in Docebo to fill in the Client ID key and Client Secret.
-The consumer key is the Client ID.
-The consumer secret is the client secret.
-When you're finished, press Save Changes to complete the integration.
+Next, press Save Changes to complete the integration process.
 You can find your Google credentials on your Google Admin Console in the Credentials tab whenever you need them.

 When an SSO integration and a custom domain are set up at the same time, it is strongly suggested to configure the Custom Domain first.
 The endpoint URLs needed for the SSO integration are dependent on the URL of the platform.